S-Spektrum-M/catalyst/docs/index.md

 # Catalyst: **A Modern, Declartive C++ Build System**

-> [!WARNING]
-> Catalyst is currently in early development.
+> WARNING: Catalyst is currently in early development.
 APIs and features are subject to change.

-> [!NOTE]
-> This documentation refers to binaries built from the 1.1.0 tag.
+> NOTE: This documentation refers to binaries built from the 1.1.0 tag.

 Catalyst is a next-generation build system for C++ that aims to bring the ease of use of declarative configuration to the C++ ecosystem.
 It prioritizes declarative configuration, reproducibility, and developer experience.